-- 1. Access must be gained to the TRANS-TORQUE bushing coupling at the end of the slide out gear motor. - wrench and a 1/2" drive 11/2" open end wrench, loosen the 11/2" nut.
+- 1. Access must be gained to the TRANS-TORQUE bushing coupling at the end of the slide out gear motor. - 2.
+Using a 1/2" drive 11/2" open end wrench and a 1/2" drive ratchet wrench, loosen the 11/2" nut.
 This will require approximately 11/2 turns.
 The nut is a standard right hand thread.
 After the initial release, the nut will turn for a partial turn, and then will release again as you turn the wrench.
 This second release is required to loosen the TRANS-TORQUE bushing from the shaft.